Police release map tracking person of interest in Brown University shooting manhunt

 Source: Providence Police Department (Screengrab/CNN)

-The Providence Police Department released a map showing where a person of interest was sighted and marking areas where they sought additional footage (Screengrab/CNN)
+The Providence Police Department released a map showing where the person of interest was sighted and marking the areas from where they need additional footage (Screengrab/CNN)

 Speaking at a news conference, Providence Police Chief Col Oscar Perez emphasized the need for public involvement.